Buy-to-Let Mortgages: ICR, Deposits and Lender Criteria

 Some lenders also apply minimum income rules, and some prefer applicants who already own a residential property.
 Before applying, it is sensible to download your credit report and review any issues early.

-Deposit, loan-to-value and borrowing
+Deposit, Loan-to-Value and Borrowing

 For many mainstream buy-to-let cases, the conversation starts around loan-to-value.
 A lower LTV can improve product choice and may help with pricing, while higher LTV cases can become narrower and more criteria-sensitive.
 Borrowing is then assessed against the projected or actual rent, not just against your income in the same way as a residential case.

 In practical terms, the stronger the deposit, rent, credit profile and property type, the more options you are likely to have.
-That does not mean the cheapest headline rate is always the best fit.
+That does not mean the cheapest headline rate is always the right fit.
 Fees, stress testing, early repayment charges, valuation approach and lender appetite all matter.

 For some landlords, buying or remortgaging through a limited company can be worth exploring.
 In mortgage terms, this is a specialist area with different lender criteria, different documentation requirements and often different pricing from personal-name borrowing.
 Some lenders prefer a straightforward special purpose vehicle with a clean property-letting purpose.
 If you are considering this route, read our limited company buy-to-let guide.